meshery/meshery/docs/pages/project/contributing/ci-build-and-release.md

 Documentation of Meshery releases contains a table of releases and release notes and should be updated with each release.

-# Layer5 Release Documents and Meshery Release Lead Responsibilities
+# Meshery Release Documents and Release Lead Responsibilities

-## Layer5 Release Documents
+## Meshery Release Documents

-Layer5 uses several types of release documents to standardize the purpose, style, and structure of release information for Meshery.
+Meshery uses several types of release documents to standardize the purpose, style, and structure of release information.
 These documents are crucial for maintaining clear communication about changes, updates, and new features in Meshery releases.

 ### Types of Release Documents